zaidkhuroo/Learning-Javascript/README.md

 # Learning-Javascript
-This is the repository for all of dynamic pages embedded with my Javascript
+This repository has all of the programs written in Javascript to improve understanding javascript and learn how to use it.